ST ISIDORE CATHOLIC PARISH

 ARTICLE IV – ELECTION OF COUNCIL MEMBERS

-The entire parish will serve as a nominating committee.
+1) The entire parish will serve as a nominating committee.
 Each parishioner will nominate no more than six (6) fellow parishioners.
 No more than sixteen (16) names will be voted upon.

+a.
 The nominations are listed as read from the ballot.
 The names will then be listed from top to bottom with the most votes to the least votes.
 In the event two (2) members of the same household receive the same number of votes, the names will be listed in alphabetical order.

+c.
 Each person selected will have a photo taken and a summary written about them by the council secretary.

+d.
 The summaries and pictures are to be displayed in the vestibules two (2) weekends before election.

-Elections will be held any weekend following the first weekend of March and before the April Parish Council meeting by an open parish secret ballot vote.
+5) Elections will be held any weekend following the first weekend of March and before the April Parish Council meeting by an open parish secret ballot vote.

 7) The by-laws will be distributed at the April meeting and be reviewed at the May meeting.

 B) Unexpired term of a Council member: If the remaining service is less than a year, a replacement is selected by the Pastor with the consent of the Council and he/she shall serve the remaining term.
 He/she shall be exempt from Article III, paragraph B and C. If the unexpired term is over a year, it shall be put before the nominating committee (composed of four (4) senior presiding members) and voted upon by the parish.
 He/she will fill the unexpired term and be subject to limitations of Article III, paragraph C.

 ARTICLE V – COUNCIL MEETINGS

 B) Special meetings shall be held at any time the pastor and a member of the parish council recognize the need for such a meeting.

-All Parish Council meetings should be open to all parishioners who may attend as observers.
-Once a year, preferably in April, the Parish Council will call a special open meeting for all parishioners.
-At that time all those present shall be given an opportunity to voice their opinions.
+D) Once a year, preferably in April, the Parish Council will call a special open meeting for all parishioners.
+At that time all those present shall be given an opportunity to voice their concerns.

 ARTICLE VI – OFFICERS AND COMMISSIONS

 A) The Council shall elect its officers from within its membership; both outgoing and incoming members shall attend the April meeting.
 The former officers will preside until “old business” is concluded.
 At this time, the Council shall reorganize with the former president presiding over the election of the new president.
 The new president shall preside over the rest of the meeting.

-The presiding officers shall be:
+B) The presiding officers shall be:

+a.
 Must be a senior member of the Council.

+b.
 Conducts meetings according to the Roberts Rule of Parliamentary Procedure.

+c.
 Prepares an agenda prior to the meeting.

+d.
 Notifies members of special meetings.

+e.
 Asks for officers’ reports and standing commissions at each regular meeting.

+a.
 Will be elected from the new members.

+b.
 Shall fulfill obligations of the President in his/her absence.

+a.
 Keeps full record of proceedings at each meeting.

+b.
 Presents minutes at each meeting.

+c.
 All proceedings will be prepared and displayed in the bulletin following each regular meeting.